-As it happens, the role of budtender is one of the most in-demand positions at present.
-It is essential for dispensaries to hire qualified and personable budtenders because these employees are the face of the organization, and ultimately provide advice on choosing the right strain and taking the correct dosage, as well as making sure that patients receive the right product safety advice.
+The role of a budtender is one of the most in-demand positions at present.
+Dispensaries need to hire qualified and personable budtenders.
+These employees are the organization’s face and ultimately provide advice on choosing the right strain and taking the correct dosage.
+Budtenders also make sure that patients receive the right product safety advice.

-Therefore, if you live in a state where weed is legal for medicinal use and Google budtender jobs near me, you should theoretically find a lot of options.
-This is the case whether you’re looking for budtender jobs in Colorado, budtender jobs in Oregon, or budtender jobs in Los Angeles.
+You should theoretically find a lot of options in legal cannabis states.
+Whether you’re looking for budtender jobs in Colorado, Oregon, or Los Angeles, this is the case.
 You may even have some luck searching for budtender jobs on Craigslist.

-However, just because there is an increased need for budtender jobs in places like Portland, it doesn’t mean that dispensaries will hire anyone that walks through their doors.
-The weed industry is desperate to shed the ‘stoner stereotype’, so you won’t find budtender jobs in Denver if you turn up looking disheveled and stoned.
+However, dispensaries don’t hire anyone that walks through their doors.
+The industry is desperate to shed the ‘stoner stereotype.’
+Therefore, you won’t find budtender jobs in Denver if you turn up looking disheveled and stoned.

 Instead, prospective employers are looking for the following in budtender candidates: